LucaIsMyName/photos.lucamack.at/web/README.md

     node generate-pages.mjs
     ```

     The new page will be added to `src/pages.ts`.
-You will need to manually add a `NavLink` in `src/components/Navigation.tsx` to make it appear in the navigation.

 ---